• Skip to Main Navigation

 Excursions

 The program includes several organized excursions designed to engage students with major course topics as well as to explore the culture and history of their host country in a direct, hands-on manner.
-Past excursions have included:
+Excursions this year will include:

 Not included in the program fee: